michaelhaaf/toolboxes/README.md

             ubuntu-quadlet.service  9636bea3dd6e (ubuntu)  ghcr.io/ublue-os/ubuntu-toolbox:latest  registry    false
 ```

+### Automation with `systemd`

+TODO

+From the [podman auto-update docs][podman-auto-update]:

+> To configure a container for auto updates, it must be created with the `io.containers.autoupdate` label or the `AutoUpdate` field in quadlet(5) with one of the following two values:
+>
+>    `registry`: If the label is present and set to registry, Podman reaches out to the corresponding registry to check if the image has been updated.
+The label image is an alternative to registry maintained for backwards compatibility.
+An image is considered updated if the digest in the local storage is different than the one of the remote image.
+If an image must be updated, Podman pulls it down and restarts the systemd unit executing the container.
+The registry policy requires a fully-qualified image reference (e.g., quay.io/podman/stable:latest) to be used to create the container.
+This enforcement is necessary to know which image to actually check and pull.
+If an image ID was used, Podman would not know which image to check/pull anymore.
+>
+>    `local`: If the autoupdate label is set to local, Podman compares the image digest of the container to the one in the local container storage.
+If they differ, the local image is considered to be newer and the systemd unit gets restarted.

+The images in this repository use `registry` for the `AutoUpdate` field by default.

+Furthermore:

+> After a successful update of an image, the containers using the image get updated by restarting the systemd units they run in.
+>
+> Podman ships with a `podman-auto-update.service` systemd unit.
+This unit is triggered daily at midnight by the `podman-auto-update.timer` systemd timer.
+The timer can be altered for custom time-based updates if desired.
+The unit can further be invoked by other systemd units (e.g., via the dependency tree) or manually via `systemctl start podman-auto-update.service`.

+You can make sure this is happening by running commands such as `systemctl status --user podman-auto-update.service`.
+If inactive, it can be enabled and started using `systemctl enable` and `systemctl start`.

 ## Future improvements

 - [Container save and restore](https://distrobox.it/useful_tips/#container-save-and-restore): to use with generic ubuntu/fedora/etc. images on particular projects; that way we have a default container built using the processes in this repo, and container customizations can be saved/restored in a programmatic way.